tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 Caveats
 -------

-* Hubs can be daisy chained, but overall the system may not scale too well.
-The serial port can handle about 2880 results/s, corresponding to about 12 Thash/s.
-But even at lower average speeds, there may be bursts of results where some are lost due to congestion.
+* Hubs can be daisy chained for big clusters.
+The serial port can handle about 2880 results/s, corresponding to about a 12 Thash/s limit for one cluster.
+Even with tight bursts of results, the caching in hubs should help avoid lost results (though only one result per input port is cached).
+Nevertheless, real-world scaling remains to be seen.

 * The number of miners should be a power of two.
 Otherwise, when the nonce overflows, it will start from a different initial value.
 Over